 Great Dishes of the World was Carrier’s first book.
 “Over the past fifteen years I have been collecting recipes on my travels abroad, experimenting with them in my own kitchens in America, Italy, Germany, France and England,” Carrier wrote in the first chapter.

 Some of the dishes in the book were quite ambitious and many were in the French tradition.
-Appetisers included Terrine de Canard a l’Orang and Mousse de Foie Gras en Brioche.
+Appetisers included Terrine de Canard a l’Orange and Mousse de Foie Gras en Brioche.
 But there were more international choices such as Guacamole, Taramasalata and Jewish Chopped Chicken Livers.
 Six pages were devoted to soufflés, savoury and sweet.
-Some sound daunting, like “Zéphires de Ris de Veau ‘Planson” – sweetbreads in veal mousse with bearnaise sauce.
-Others, like Salimbocca alla Romana, are relatively simple.
+Some recipes sound daunting, like “Zéphires de Ris de Veau ‘Planson” – sweetbreads in veal mousse with bearnaise sauce.
+Others, like Saltimbocca alla Romana, are relatively simple.